Arkiralor/PlayNRecordArm/README.md

 	One Arduino Uno R3 as the brain of the mechanism.
 	One mode-selector module composed of a 3-state switch with each of its outputs connected to two different GPIO pins of the Arduino.
 	One IMU (MPU6050 in our case) attached to one extremity of the arm so as to experience the full range of movement induced by the user and communicating with the brain via the I2C communication bus.
 	Three SG90 microservomotors attached to each joint of the arm and each of their signal pins connected to the brain at a PWN GPIO pin (D3, D5 and D6 in our case).
-Fig 01: Block-diagram of the robotic arm.

 The circuit layout of the mechanism is as follows:
 The Vcc and Gnd pins of the MPU6050 are connected to the Arduino’s 5V and Gnd pins, respectively.
 The SDA pin is connected to the Arduino’s A4 pin; the SCL pin is connected to the Arduino’s A5 pin.
 An external 9V/2A power supply is connected to the Arduino’s Vin pin.
 One of the Arduino’s Gnd pins is connected to a 5V/2.8A external power supply to provide a common drain for the current.
 The common pin of the 2-way switch is connected to the positive terminal of the 5V/2.8A power supply.